amandahantony/kickstarter-analysis/README.md

-For all data values, tables and charts, refer to (Kickstarter_Challenge.xlsx)
+For all data values, tables and charts, refer to [Kickstarter Challenge](Kickstarter_Challenge.xlsx)